 Beaches in Vietnam

 Although its neighboring countries might be better known for their beaches, Vietnam has many and offers enjoyable resorts or budget accommodations along its twisting coast.
 The most popular beaches are An Bang Beach in Hoi An, My Khe Beach in Da Nang, Nha Trang Beach, and Eo Gio Beach in Quy Nhon.
-Vietnamese citizens will avoid the beach during the day to stay out of the sun, so many of the beaches have plentiful seating.
+You'll find that the southern beach town of Vung Tau is easily accessible by boat or by organizing a private driver.
+Vietnamese citizens will avoid the beach during the day to stay out of the sun, so there will be plentiful seating.
 You can also book a trip to Phu Quoc or Con Dao Island.

 Don't be deterred by location, as all of Vietnam's coastal towns will have a range of restaurants and spas.
-Make a note to check out Nha Trang for their hot springs and mud baths available for a full detox treatment.
+Check out Nha Trang for their hot springs and mud baths and indulge in a full detox treatment.

 Weekend trips in Vietnam

 Ha Long Bay is a popular weekend destination for fun boat trips that explore several smaller islands.
 Boats can range in luxury, and an overnight boating excursion is an unforgettable experience.
 At the other end of the country in Mui Ne, you'll find red and white dunes, plus an active windsurfing community.
-It's recommended that you visit the dunes at sunrise or sunset for comfort and photograph moments.
+Schedule a sunrise visit to the red and white dunes for comfort and photo moments.

-Further south of the country, consider booking a homestay experience in the Mekong Delta and learn about the locals' different ways of life.
-You will have the opportunity to eat breakfast on a floating market, visit Khmer Pagodas, and walk among villages highlighting the many treasures grown and exported from the Mekong.
+Further south in the country, consider booking a homestay experience in the Mekong Delta and learn about the locals' different ways of life.
+You will have the opportunity to eat breakfast at a floating market, visit Khmer pagodas, and walk among villages, highlighting the many treasures grown and exported from Mekong.

 Traditional visits in Vietnam

-To better understand Vietnamese culture and traditions, you can stroll through the numerous markets in the different cities.
-You will discover the paradoxical, noisy peace of Vietnamese cities, as well as food products and handicrafts.
+To better understand Vietnamese culture and traditions, stroll through the numerous markets in the different cities.
+You will discover the paradoxical, noisy peace of Vietnamese cities, food products, and handicrafts.
 You will be able to purchase local food, clothing, souvenirs, and jewelry, but beware of a fixed price versus a bargaining opportunity.

-For a truly authentic visit, it is recommended that you visit Sapa, Mai Chau, or the Ha Giang Loop, all located in the north of the country.
+For a truly authentic visit, it is recommended that you visit Sapa, the Bat Trang ceramic village, Mai Chau, or the Ha Giang Loop, all located in the north of the country.
 Sapa is home to Fansipan Mountain and five ethnic minority tribes.
 Guests will have the option to do a day trek or use the Fansipan Cable Car for breathtaking views.
-Mai Chau is closer to Hanoi, giving guests a comfortable round-day trip or more luxurious options for an overnight experience.
+The Bat Trang ceramic village is part of new cultural tourism initiatives being led by the government to enrich and educate visitors during their stay.
+Mai Chau is closer to Hanoi, giving guests a comfortable one-day trip or more luxurious options for an overnight experience.
 The Ha Giang Loop is an approximately five-day motorcycle journey perfect for adrenaline junkies and nature enthusiasts.
 Check the weather forecast to ensure you'll have clear visibility and there are no warnings for mudslides on your journey.

 Important:

 You will need a guide for translation when interacting with Khmer or ethnic minorities.
 While they do know basic conversation, to understand their lifestyle and the nuances, a fluent speaker is mandatory.
-Also, keep in mind there are over fifty ethnic minorities living in North Vietnam, so guests and tourists will have a variety of options.
+Also, keep in mind that there are fifty-four ethnic minorities living in North Vietnam, so guests and tourists will have a variety of options.

 Useful links: